Big cup, small machine? Here's what Nespresso can really do.

 Best Nespresso pods for regular coffee

-If you’re looking for the best Nespresso pods to make regular coffee at home, I suggest the following based on the machine you have.
+If you're looking for the best Nespresso pods for regular coffee at home, I suggest the following based on your machine.

 If you have a Vertuo machine at home, you can try these coffees: